 A classic, family friendly choice meal is no added sugar and salt baked beans on wholegrain bread with some low-fat cheddar cheese on top.
 This is an easy, complete meal with many nutrition benefits.

-The cost of living is making healthier choices harder for many.
+The cost of living is making healthier choices harder for many people.
 Canned fruit and vegetables can be a great way to meet your daily fruit and vegetable needs without blowing the budget.
-Also, no refrigeration is needed and unlike many fruits and vegetables which go to the bottom draw of the fridge to die, canned vegetables won’t spoil.
+Another bonus is canned fruits and vegetables require no refrigeration.
+Canned fruits and vegetables also have a long shelf life and peace of mind that you won’t have to deal with moldy produce when you are wanting to use them.

 Smart Choices to Make Canned Varieties Healthier

-When selecting canned fruit and vegetables opt for those canned in 100% fruit juice, or in its own juice or canned in water.
-There are many varieties which are canned in syrup or salt.
-If a variety which does not have added sugar or salt is not possible, washing the produce before eating can help reduce added sugar and salt.
-If the can is dented or damaged, do not purchase.
-Any damage to a can reduces the ability of the can to prevent spoilage and bacteria grow.
+When selecting canned fruit opt for those canned in 100% fruit juice, or in its own juice or canned in water.
+There are many varieties which are canned in syrup.
+If a variety of canned fruit or vegetable which does have added sugar or salt, washing the produce before eating can help reduce added sugar and salt content.

 Take home message: There is no reason to hate on canned fruit and vegetables.
 Canned fruit and vegetables can be a healthy way to meet your fruits and vegetables needs each day to promote your optimal health and wellbeing.